People's Defense Force (comics)

-The People's Defense Force is the name of two fictional organizations appearing in American comic books published by Marvel Comics.
+The People's Defense Force is the name of two organizations appearing in American comic books published by Marvel Comics.

 Fictional team history

 Hungary version

-The People's Defense Force is a team of Eastern European superbeings who are linked by the fact that they have individually fought Hank Pym during his earliest exploits as Ant-Man and Giant-Man.
-They operate as the People's Defense Force out of the Bratislava Prison Superhuman Research Complex in the latter days of European communism.
+The People's Defense Force is a team of Eastern European superbeings who individually fought Hank Pym during his earliest exploits as Ant-Man and Giant-Man.
+They operate as the People's Defense Force out of the Bratislava Prison Superhuman Research Complex.
 With Quicksilver, who is being manipulated by Maximus, the People's Defense Force attack the West Coast Avengers to get at Pym.
 They are defeated by MODAM.

 China version

-Following the breakup of China Force, the Chinese government established its version of the People's Defense Force by bringing together China's most powerful superhumans.
-The People's Defense Force engaged Unspoken and are defeated where most of its members are killed in action.
-The surviving members encountered Quicksilver, Ban-Luck, and U.S. Agent who came to China to investigate an alliance between China and the Inhumans.
+Following the breakup of China Force, the Chinese government establishes a second version of the People's Defense Force by bringing together China's most powerful superhumans.
+The People's Defense Force engage Unspoken and are defeated, with most of its members being killed.
+The surviving members encounter Quicksilver, Ban-Luck, and U.S. Agent, who had come to China to investigate an alliance between China and the Inhumans.

-The People's Defense Force later appeared when they tried to apprehend the Royal Inhuman Diplomatic Mission when they come to China to investigate a Skyspear there.